MAsuamah/tech-cup-blog/README.md

 <img src ="https://user-images.githubusercontent.com/77217156/119925093-bfb52a80-bf42-11eb-8164-00d717cf722e.png" width="600" height="400">

-* Once you are logged in, when you click on a post title you can now add your own comments to posts.
+* Once you are logged in, when you click on a post title, you can now add your own comments to posts.

 <img src ="https://user-images.githubusercontent.com/77217156/119925472-8630ef00-bf43-11eb-9c25-9abefe7b21e2.gif" width="650" height="400">